Zzocker/learn-solana/README.md

 - Compile Program : `npm run build::hello-world`
 - Deploy : `npm run deploy::hello-world`
 - Run the example : `npm run hello-world`

+## Transfer Lamports

+Point To Note:

+- Only a data account's owner can modify its data and debit lamports
+- Anyone is allowed to credit lamports to a data account
+- Rent
+    - Storing data on accounts costs SOL to maintain, and it is funded by what is called rent.
+If you maintain a minimum balance equivalent to 2 years of rent payments in an account, your account will be exempt from paying rent.
+You can retrieve rent by closing the account and sending the lamports back to your wallet.

+- Compile Program : `npm run build::transfer-lamports`
+- Deploy : `npm run deploy::transfer-lamports`
+- Run the example : `npm run transfer-lamports`